Alexandra-Kaplan/Alexandra-Kaplan.github.io/README.md

 ![Which Mental Health Issues are Negatively Impacting the Academic Performance of College students?](https://github.com/Alexandra-Kaplan/Alexandra-Kaplan.github.io/blob/main/Stress%20Management.png?raw=true)

+# Lafayette Lehigh Rivalry

+This is a timeline about the long-standing rivalry between Lehigh University and Lafayette College.
+The timeline represents various points in the history of the rivalry that are the most noteworthy or memorable.
+Some examples of this include the first game, the longest run, the overtime catch, the 150th game, and the most recent game which was cancelled due to the pandemic.
+As shown, some years Lafayette will dominate while others, Lehigh takes the victory.

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1xiNI0Rtxx3-ojSJMabC3f7JojNYJ54vzDG9K5J5VpUI&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>